Assurance of Salvation

 None of these penalties exists in our dispensation.
 What they are referring to is uncertain.
 Perhaps they describe a system of justice that will prevail during the Millennium.

 Test whether hate has poisoned your heart.
 Do you have a deep-seated dislike or resentment toward anyone in the church?
 Have you chosen to be anyone's enemy?
 Is there anyone you cannot look at without your face hardening and a bitter feeling rising in your heart?
 Is there anyone you go the other way to avoid?
 Is there anyone you belittle in conversation with others?
-Is there anyone you lash out against or try to hurt by either secret opposition or direct verbal attack?
-Is there anyone you would like to see dead?
+Is there anyone you encourage others to snub or reject?
+Is there anyone you try to hurt by lashing out at him either behind his back or before his face?
+Is there anyone you would rather see dead?

-We will deal later at some length with separation from the world.
-Here, it will suffice to say that the world system attacks our testimony primarily through two avenues: education and entertainment.
-We have shunned the world and the lusts thereof if we have refused to let a humanistic education shape our beliefs and priorities, and if we have kept the entertainment media from drawing our lives and speech away from what pleases God.
+The world system attacks our testimony in some measure through the worldly people we know.
+But an especially potent assault descends upon us through the avenues of education and entertainment.
+We have shunned the world and the lusts thereof if we have refused to let a humanistic education shape our beliefs and priorities and if we have kept the entertainment media from drawing our lives and speech away from what pleases God.
+Here is where nearly all modern Christians, new Christians and older Christians alike, need improvement.
+We all need to strive harder to separate ourselves from worldly thinking and values.

 The possibility that any Christian may sin is taught again a few verses later (1 John 2:1).
 Here we find a contrast between every believer, who is liable to sin, and his sinless Advocate.
 Because the believer has an advocate in Christ, he need not fear that sin will bring the loss of his salvation.
 Every confessed sin will certainly be forgiven (1 John 1:9).

 It is true not only that all believers have sin, but also that a believer can fall into a sin so grievous that God must take his life (1 John 5:16-17).
-If his offense is less serious, it is the privilege of fellow believers to pray for the fallen brother, beseeching God to deal with him not in wrath but in grace, so that he might live and become useful again in God's service (same reference).
+Perhaps John in this passage is remembering a sad moment in his own experience when he saw God take the lives of Ananias and Sapphira, two believers who lied to the church and then failed to correct themselves when given a chance (Acts 5:1-11).
+But John adds that if a believer’s offense is less serious, it is the privilege of fellow believers to pray for the fallen brother, beseeching God to deal with him not in wrath but in grace, so that he might live and become useful again in God's service.

 What then does 1 John 3:9 mean when it says, "Whosoever is born of God doth not commit sin"?
 The answer is threefold.

 1. The proper interpretation of 1 John 3:9 and similar verses hinges on the verb tenses.
 In 1 John 2:1, the verbs "sin" and "sin" are in the aorist tense, implying a single act of sin.
-But the verbs "doth commit" and "sin" in 1 John 3:9 and "sinneth" in 1 John 5:18 (as well as "sinneth" and "sinneth" in 1 John 3:6 and "committeth" in 1 John 3:8) are in the present tense, implying continual sinning.
+But the verb in "doth not commit" in 1 John 3:9 (as well as "sinneth" in 1 John 5:18, "sinneth" and "sinneth" in 1 John 3:6, and "committeth" in 1 John 3:8) is in the present tense, implying continual sinning.
 John is teaching that sin is not the habitual practice of anyone entitled to call himself a Christian—that a true Christian has abandoned a life controlled by sin.

 2. Again, we can use Scripture to explain Scripture.
 The meaning of John's puzzling assertion that a believer cannot commit sin is clarified in the writings of Paul (1 Cor.
 6:9-11; Gal.
 5:19-21).
-On Paul's authority, we can say that when John excludes sin from the Christian life, he means the habitual practice of gross sin.
-If you are a Christian, no one can justly say of you that you are now also a fornicator, an idolater, or any other kind of sinner in Paul's list.
+On Paul's authority, we can say that when John excludes sin from the Christian life, he means not the continuing practice of sin in general, for we all sin every day, but specifically the habitual practice of any gross sin.
+If you are a Christian, you will cease to be a fornicator, an idolater, or any other kind of sinner in Paul's list.
+If you do not cease to be entangled in one of these gross sins, what must we conclude?
+On the authority of God’s Word, we must conclude that if you do not repent, you will never see heaven because you were never truly saved.

-3. To be saved requires genuine faith and repentance.
+3. To balance the teaching that a believer can sin with the teaching that he does not continue in sin, we need a correct understanding of faith and repentance.
+To be saved requires both.
 But neither stops at the moment of salvation.
-Salvation merely marks the beginning of a faith that endures, and likewise it marks the beginning of a repentance that endures.
-So long as he remains in the flesh, a believer recognizes that he is a sinner unworthy of salvation, and he seeks to escape sin through the power of God.
+Just as salvation merely marks the beginning of a faith that endures, so likewise it marks the beginning of a repentance that endures.
+As long as a believer remains in the flesh, he recognizes that he is a sinner unworthy of salvation, and he seeks to escape sin through the power of God.
 Committing sin or living in sin—the state which John holds to be impossible for a Christian—can be understood as the opposite of living in repentance.

 In practical terms, how may we apply the holiness test to our own lives?
-Perhaps the most helpful question is this: How do I react after I have committed a sin?
+Perhaps the most helpful question is this: how do I react after I have committed a sin?
 Am I troubled by a bad conscience?
 Do I sense the convicting presence of the Holy Spirit?
 Do I try to stop sinning?
-Do I eventually have victory over the sin?
+If it is a serious sin, do I forsake it altogether?
+We might fall short of full victory over lesser sins like worry, but we will not fail to overcome gross sins like thievery or drunkenness or fornication.

 Summary

-All these tests boil down to two.
+These four tests boil down to two.
 The belief test is equivalent to asking, do you now have genuine faith?
 The love test, separation test, and holiness test all require the absence of sin.
-Hence, they are equivalent to asking, have you in repentance turned from your sins?
+Hence, they are equivalent to asking, does your life now express genuine repentance?
 As we have said earlier, the repentance and faith that first appear at salvation continue throughout the Christian life.

 We see now why a past decision is irrelevant to assurance of salvation.
 If you now have genuine faith (that is, if you now believe in Christ) and genuine repentance (that is, if you now regret sin and desire victory over it), the only explanation is that there must have been a soul-saving moment in your past.